Fix Our Forests Act: History

-The area burned by wildfires each year has trended upward since the 1980s.
+The area burned by wildfires each year in the United States has trended upward since the 1980s.
 The years with the most burned acreage coincide with the warmest years on record.
+Contemporary fire severity has been unprecedented, causing forest loss and harm to human lives, infrastructure, and water supplies, though the area burned is still in a "fire deficit" compared to historic pre-1880 ecosystems.
 Drought and the accumulation of fuels have extended fire seasons and intensified fires.
 Almost 9 million acres burned in 2024.
 Meanwhile, permits for forest management projects can take about 3 years to receive approval.
 Furthermore, while wildfires threaten urban areas and natural resources, they also produce greenhouse gases that accelerate climate change.
 That climate change has increased the frequency and severity of forest health stressors such as drought, fire, and invasive species, causing US interior forest area to decrease up to 9.5% between 2001 and 2019.

 The Fix Our Forests Act was introduced by Representatives Scott Peters and Bruce Westerman.
 The bill was introduced as H.R.
 471 on January 16, 2025 in the 119th Congress, but it had previously been introduced during 2024 as H.R.
 8790 in the 118th Congress, with the same lead sponsors.
 H.R.
 8709 passed the House with yeas from all Republicans and 55 Democrats.

 The bill passed the House of Representatives 279–141 with the yeas of 215 Republicans and 64 Democrats on January 23, 2025.
 The bill's passage came during negotiations over disaster aid for the 2025 California wildfires, with President Donald Trump and other Republicans considering using conditions on aid to California as leverage to pass reforms to forest management laws or a debt ceiling increase.
 A number of House Democrats, among them southern Californian representatives, expressed opposition to any deal that would trade support for disaster aid.
 Some Democrats against the bill, such as Ro Khanna, decried politicization of the disaster.
 Representative Westerman, while against the usage of disaster aid as pressure to pass the bill, commented that the proposed legislation could have addressed the buildup of vegetation in the Santa Monica Mountains that fueled the fire's rapid spread.

 In April 2025, Senators John Hickenlooper, Alex Padilla, John Curtis, and Tim Sheehy introduced a revised version of the Act in the Senate.
 The revisions resulted from months of bipartisan discussions on forest management practices, community protection, watershed protection, and federal, state, tribal, and private stakeholders.

 On May 6, 2025, the United States Senate Committee on Agriculture, Nutrition, and Forestry gave the bill a legislative hearing.
 Padilla described the bill then as desperately needed to address the rise of wildfires, with the nine largest Californian fires all occurring after 2017.